Boating Statistics in 2023 (incl. Covid & Millennials)

 Boat manufacturers can’t keep up with the rising demand and new boat buyers need to wait several months for their orders.

-According to the National Marine Manufacturers Association U.S. boat sales statistics, retail unit sales of new boats reached nearly 320,000 units in 2020, up 40% September through December from 2019.
+According to the National Marine Manufacturers Association U.S. boat sales statistics, retail unit sales of new boats reached nearly 320,000 units in 2020, up 40% from September through December from 2019.
 (1)

 The recreational boating industry hasn’t seen that high sales numbers since 2008.